MikeAguilar/openweather_to_mqtt/readme.md

 - `topic_pres` = "home/openweather-tracker/`device_name`/`city`/pressure"
 </br> Note that the topics will be populated by **default** as presented above.
 Only change them if absolutely necessary.

-## How to run it
+## Instructions to run it
-The `docker-compose` command will build the Docker image for you using the included `dockerfile`.
+In this example, Docker Compose will build the Docker image using the included `dockerfile` and application.

 - Download the project from Github to a machine with Docker and Docker Compose installed.

+- From the CLI, change to the directory where you downloaded the repository `openweather_to_mqtt` to.

 - Modify the `example-config.py` file with your own information and rename it to `config.py`

-- From the CLI, change to the directory `openweather_to_mqtt`.

 - **Start** the application with `docker-compose`
     ```